John Bunnell

 John Edwin Bunnell (born May 25, 1944) is a former American sheriff of Multnomah County, Oregon.
 Bunnell is best known for presenting World's Wildest Police Videos between 1998 and 2001 and its revival briefly in 2012.

 Background

 Bunnell was born in Pendleton, Oregon.
-He obtained a degree in social sciences before joining the Multnomah County Sheriff's Department in January 1969.
-Bunnell managed the drugs and vice unit in the 1980s.
-Between 1989 and 1990, Multnomah County's Sheriff's Office was featured in 15 episodes of COPS and in 1991, 13 episodes of American Detective, which he also hosted.
+He joined the Multnomah County Sheriff's Department in January 1969 and managed the drugs and vice unit in the 1980s.
+Between 1989 and 1990, Multnomah County Sheriff's Office was featured in 15 episodes of COPS, and 13 episodes of American Detective in 1991, which Bunnell also hosted.
 He was appointed Sheriff of Multnomah County when the previous sheriff, Robert G. Skipper, retired in 1994 before the end of his term.
-Bunnell took the oath of office on November 30, 1994 and served until May 1995.
-In the spring of 1995, Bunnell ran against Dan Noelle for Multnomah County Sheriff, losing the election to Noelle, who assumed office in June, 1995.
+Bunnell took the oath of office on November 30, 1994, and served until May 1995.
+In the spring of 1995, Bunnell ran against Dan Noelle for Multnomah County Sheriff, losing the election to Noelle, who assumed office in June 1995.

-He is usually referred to as "Sheriff John Bunnell" despite no longer being active in law enforcement; this is occasionally shown as "Sheriff John Bunnell [Ret]".

-His son, Mark, is a corrections deputy with the Multnomah County Sheriff's Office and was first seen with his father on an episode of COPS as a teenager back in 1989.
-His COPS segments involved drug crimes as seen in this video.